sjliu68/Remote-Sensing-Image-Classification/README.md

 The current implementations are based on PyTorch and Keras with TensorFlow backend.

-Feel free to contact me: liushengjie0756 (at) gmail.com
+Feel free to contact me: liushengjie0756 [AT] gmail.com

 ## Overview
 In the script, we first conduct image segmentation and divide the image to several objects.